NenadPantelic/EmotionTracker/emotion-tracker-js/README.md

 }
 ```

-The callback is invoked with the parameters of the property that is changed in the emotion state object as well as the value it is taking.
+The callback is invoked with the parameters of the property that is changed in the emotion state object as well as the value it is taking and the previous state value.